Advice to pivot into AI Safety is likely miscalibrated

 The Marginal Benefit (MV) of a Larger Pool

-The benefit of a larger pool \(K\) is finding better candidates.
+A larger pool \(K\) helps us find better candidates.
 We care about the marginal value of adding one more applicant to the pool, which we define as \(\mathrm{MV}_K\).
-This is the expected annual impact increase from widening the pool from \(K\) to \(K+1\).
+This is the expected annual increase in impact from widening the pool from \(K\) to \(K+1\).
 (Formally, \(\mathrm{MV}_K := \mathbb{E}[S_{N,K+1}] - \mathbb{E}[S_{N,K}]\), where \(S_{N,K}\) is the total impact of the top \(N\) hires from a pool of \(K\)).

 The Marginal Cost (MC) of a Larger Pool

 The cost is simpler.
-When \(K > N\), adding one more applicant adds (on average) one more failed pivot.
-[TODO clarify] This failed pivot costs the field the foregone public good during the sabbatical.
-We defined the social burn rate per year as \(\gamma\).
+When \(K > N\), adding one more applicant results (on average) in one more failed pivot.
+This failed pivot costs the field the foregone public good during the sabbatical.
+We define the social burn rate per year as \(\gamma\).
 To compare this to the annual benefit \(\mathrm{MV}_K\), we need the total present value of this foregone impact.
 We call this \(L_{\text{fail},\delta}\) (the PV of one failed attempt).
 (This cost is derived in Appendix B as \(L_{\text{fail},\delta}=\gamma\,\frac{1-e^{-\delta\ell}}{\delta}\)).

 2.4 Field-Level trade-offs